Flag Football Rules

 - Each team will be given a series of downs (4 downs) from the 10-yard line.
 The object is to score a touchdown.

-- If the first team which is awarded the ball scores, the second team will still have a series of downs to attempt to win the game.
+- If the first team which is awarded the ball scores, the second team will still have a series of downs to attempt to win or tie the game.

 - Try for points will still be attempted in a normal manner by any team who scores a touchdown.

-- If they do not return the interception for a touchdown, the ball will be placed at the 10-yard line to begin their series of downs.
+- If the defense secures possession, the ball will be placed at the 10-yard line to begin their series of downs.

 - If the score is tied after both teams have had their series of downs, the process will be repeated.

-- However, the team that went second will now go first and the team that went first will now go second.
+- However, the team that went second on offense will now go first and the team that went first on offense will now go second.

 - The teams will rotate positions until a winner is declared.